chipcullen/chipcullen_com_hugo/content/posts/why-three-typefaces-rule-the-web.md

 ---
-title: 'Why three typefaces rule the web, and what you can do about it'
+title: "Why three typefaces rule the web, and what you can do about it"
 date: Wed, 12 Apr 2017 13:15:21 +0000
 draft: false
 tags: [google fonts, typography, Web Typography]
+slug: "why-three-typefaces-rule-the-web"
 ---

-Design Systems expert [Nathan Curtis](http://eightshapes.com/nathan-curtis.html)* tweeted this the other day:
+Design Systems expert [Nathan Curtis](http://eightshapes.com/nathan-curtis.html)\* tweeted this the other day:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">With all those typefaces out there, how do my systems clients usually end up with Proxima Nova, Open Sans, or Source Sans Pro?</p>&mdash; Nathan August Curtis (@nathanacurtis) <a href="https://twitter.com/nathanacurtis/status/841964283562987520">March 15, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This got me thinking - anecdotally, those three typefaces have been the ones primarily used on every project that I've worked on for maybe the last four or five *years*.
+This got me thinking - anecdotally, those three typefaces have been the ones primarily used on every project that I've worked on for maybe the last four or five _years_.
 This very blog is (currently) set in Source Sans Pro.
 It's impossible to compile statistics on this (or is it?), but it his statement rings true in my experience.

-*Why* do those three typefaces - Proxima Nova, Open Sans, our Source Sans Pro - seem to rule the web?
+_Why_ do those three typefaces - Proxima Nova, Open Sans, our Source Sans Pro - seem to rule the web?
 What are there any pitfalls of using them?
 What do they have in common?
 What should we look for in alternatives?
 What are some example alternatives we can consider?

 <!--more-->